daniellkennett/WallstreetbetsAnalysis/README.md

 ![Daily Candlestick](Images/Daily%20Candlestick.png)

 Observed in Gamestops stock prices is the steady price of around $18 until mid January.
-Media and hype carried the stock up to record hieghts.
-As more investored experienced FOMO and gave into emotional investing, the stock reached ~$500 on January 28th.
+Media and hype carried the stock up to record heights.
+As more investors experienced FOMO and gave into emotional investing, the stock reached ~$500 on January 28th.

 **Hourly Change Data**